crond-jaist/cylms/README.md

    - `cylms-X.Y.tar.gz` (where X.Y is the version number): Source code of CyLMS, available via the link "Source code (tar.gz)"

-2. Extract `cylms-X.Y.tar.gz` and `moodle.tgz` to the target directory
+2. Extract `cylms-X.Y.tar.gz` and `moodle.tgz` into the target
-   of your choice, such as `/home/cyuser`:
+   directory of your choice, such as `/home/cyuser`:

    `$ tar -xzf cylms-X.Y.tar.gz --directory /target/directory`